Welcome to Hertfordshire Walker

 Those with GPS devices can download GPX or KML files for this walk.
 We've added What3Words location references for those who use that system.
 If you print these walks you might want to use the green PrintFriendly icon at the bottom of these directions to delete elements such as photographs.

 1: Park in the village of Chapmore End (location - https://w3w.co/flying.whips.blank).
-Refreshments are available at The Woodman pub and the Buttercup Tearoom.
+Refreshments are available at The Woodman pub and The Conservatory.
 Check opening times to avoid disappointment.

 Head SW along Chapmore End from The Woodman pub for 330m until you reach a sharp left bend in the road (location - https://w3w.co/hogs.pardon.snake).
 Here you go straight ahead along a byway, Bengeo Rural BOAT 22 (byway open to all traffic) and continue SW for 230m.
 This byway, also known as Gypsy Lane, bends slightly, and eventually reaches a five-way split (location - https://w3w.co/snail.pile.river).